edneide/hands_on_ml/README.md

-# hands_on_ml
+# Hands-on Machine Learning

-Code from the book Hands-on Machine Learning
+> Code from the book Hands-on Machine Learning